Pre-Vetoryl Cortisol: an alternative to the ACTH stim test

 As the name implies, PVC testing involves collecting a blood sample at a dog's usual Vetoryl dosing time, but medication is withheld until after the test.
 This method was developed by Professor Ian Ramsey at the University of Glasgow and announced by Dechra, the manufacturer of Vetoryl, in 2018.
 According to Dechra, “Pre-Vetoryl Cortisol monitoring is a reliable alternative to traditional ACTH stimulation tests for several reasons.
 It predicts clinical signs better, gives more consistent results, is less expensive and is easier to perform.”

-If your vet isn't aware of PVC testing, it’s worth having a discussion to determine if they’re open to it.
+Veterinarians in the UK and European Union have widely adopted the PVC test.
+Unfortunately, many vets in the United States haven’t even been informed of it.
+If your vet isn't aware of PVC testing, it’s worth having a discussion to see if they’re open to it.
 It can save a lot of money and time, since it only requires one blood draw and a shorter office visit than the ACTH stim test.
-Feel free to review the references below and provide them to your vet.

 References